TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 # Start Docker
 sudo systemctl start docker
 ```
+Nvidia Docker is a necessary plugin that enables Nvidia GPU-accelerated applications to run in Docker.

 Install nvidia-docker for your Linux platform by following the [installation instructions](https://github.com/NVIDIA/nvidia-docker) of the nvidia-docker repository.
 On CentOS/RHEL, you should follow section "CentOS 7 (**docker-ce**), RHEL 7.4/7.5 (**docker-ce**), Amazon Linux 1/2" of the repository.

 Build the docker image from the [Dockerfile](/Plugins/Server/Dockerfile):